Randomized Gram-Schmidt process with application to GMRES: Randomized Gram-Schmidt algorithm

 \subsection{Performance analysis}

 Let us now characterize the efficiency of~\cref{alg:RGM} executed {in} different computational architectures.
 The performance analysis is done through comparison to CGS.
-The CGS algorithm is the most efficient from the standard (column-oriented) algorithms for orthogonalization of a set of vectors.
-It requires nearly twice less number of flops and {synchronizations between the processors} than CGS2 and, unlike MGS, it can be implemented using matrix-vector operations, i.e., level-2 Basic Linear Algebra Subprograms (BLAS).
+The CGS algorithm is the most efficient from the standard (column-oriented) algorithms for orthogonalization of a set of vectors. {It requires nearly half as many flops and {synchronizations between processors} than CGS2 and, unlike MGS, it can be implemented using matrix-vector operations, i.e., level-2 Basic Linear Algebra Subprograms (BLAS).}

 By assuming that $m \leq k \ll n$, we shall neglect the cost of operations on sketched vectors and matrices in~\cref{alg:RGM}.
 Then the computational cost is characterized by evaluation of random sketches at Steps 1 and 4, and computation of the projection of $\bw_i$ at Step 3.
 Moreover, at Steps 1 and 4 we let the sketching matrix $\bTheta$ to be chosen depending on each particular situation to yield the most efficiency.